Once your plants are in the ground, you

 exaggerating a tiny bit.
 Plan ahead.

-· Grow a tipi garden.
-Caution: This one takes more room than a raised
+Grow a tipi garden.
+Caution: This one takes more room than

 bed has to offer.
 Think back yard.
 Have a couple of willing grown ups